alex-bellon/wikipedia/README.md

 - [False friends](https://en.wikipedia.org/wiki/False_friend) - words in different languages that look or sound similar, but differ significantly in meaning.
 - [Latin obscenity](https://en.wikipedia.org/wiki/Latin_obscenity) - the profane, indecent, or impolite vocabulary of Latin, and its uses.
 Words deemed obscene were described as obsc(a)ena (obscene, lewd, unfit for public use), or improba (improper, in poor taste, undignified).
 - [Linguistic relativity](https://en.wikipedia.org/wiki/Linguistic_relativity) - the structure of a language affects its speakers' world view or cognition.
+- [North-South differences in the Korean language](https://en.wikipedia.org/wiki/North%E2%80%93South_differences_in_the_Korean_language) - The Korean language has changed between North and South Korea due to the length of time that the two states have been separated.
 - [Pandanus language](https://en.wikipedia.org/wiki/Pandanus_language) - an elaborate avoidance language among several of the peoples of the eastern New Guinea Highlands, used when collecting Pandanus nuts.
 - [Stylometry](https://en.wikipedia.org/wiki/Stylometry) - the application of the study of linguistic style, usually to written language, but it has successfully been applied to music and to fine-art paintings as well.
 - [Theives' cant](https://en.wikipedia.org/wiki/Thieves'_cant) - a secret language (a cant or cryptolect) which was formerly used by thieves, beggars and hustlers of various kinds in Great Britain and to a lesser extent in other English-speaking countries.